JUNE

 • Domestic Violence Counseling with Asian Women’s Shelter (2017)

-• Post-Graduate Training in Family Therapy with Ackerman Institute for the Family (2021-2023)
+• Post-Graduate Training in Couples and Family Therapy with Ackerman Institute for the Family (2021 - 2023)

 • Child-Parent Psychotherapy informed practice with UCSF Child Trauma Research Program (2021)